pinax/django-user-accounts/docs/settings.rst

 Default: ``48``

-The minimum time in hours since a user asks for account deletion until his account is deleted.
+The minimum time in hours since a user asks for account deletion until their account is deleted.

 ``ACCOUNT_HOOKSET``